You can install the driver by using the Windows installer.

 Run the application.
 The console will display the inserted record for verification purposes.

 This section demonstrates how to update the test actor's first and last names.
-We retrieve the record by first name and last name, modify the properties, and call SaveChanges to persist the changes.
+We retrieve the record by first name and last name, modify the properties, and call SaveChanges to store the modifications.

 class Program